Pay Chen is a TV host, writer and producer

 The ones who understand that TV is about visuals and good speakers.
 You want

 promotion and I want content, so let’s make it work.
-Good PR people and good hosts have to be

 great listeners.
 We both talk and “sell” for a living – sometimes you just need